 1. Place the capsule machine stand in the center of a shallow-sided dish.
 Then place the capsule machine base on top of the stand.

-3. Take the smaller half of each capsule and place in the top of the capsule machine, open side up.
+3. Take the smaller half of each capsule and place at the top of the capsule machine, open side up.

 4. Bring out your powdered herb.
 As little as two tablespoons of powdered herb (or herb blend) you’d like to encapsulate will fill about 24 capsules.